keefmarshall/BLImageDataLoader/README.md

     gem install bson_ext

-You'll need to tweak the settings at the bottom of the file to match your environment - mongo settings, image directory etc..
+You'll need to tweak the Mongo settings near the top of the file to match your local environment.

+To run the script, you need to pass in the directory containing the tsv files:

+    ruby MongoLoader.rb <path_to_tsv_files>

 ### Metrics:
 - It takes about 6 minutes to run on my core i7 iMac (2009)